julianchen24/GitCherry/README.md

   Range: {range}
 ```

 Environment variables `GITCHERRY_*` mirror these fields.
-When unset, defaults shown above are used.
+When unset, the defaults shown above are used.

 ## Command Reference
 | Command | Description |